azh-a/HFI_gutMicrobiome/README.md

 # Impact of Household Food Insecurity (HFI) on the gut microbiome profile of Ethiopian schoolchildren
-This is the official github repository for our paper: (link)
+This is the official github repository for our paper: -insert appropriate link-

 The full pipeline of all microbiome analysis and ML is attached in `zhu_analysis_clean.Rmd`.